AoLyu/Some-implementions-with-RGBD-camera-RealSense-D435/README.md

 # Some Useful Code with RealsenseD435
-Inorder to improve my programming skills and habits,I tried to provide those code in two versions.
+In order to improve my programming skills and habits,I tried to provide those code in two versions.

 ## Contents
 * Real-time capture RGBD pointcloud and save RGBD images.(Python,C++)